 Students must earn a C- or higher in all BUS courses with the exception of K 201, in which a grade of C or higher is required.
-All 300-level BUS courses must be taken on the IU Bloomington campus (or fall under the current Intercampus Transfer policy), and none of the BUS courses used for the business concentration may be taken by independent study/correspondence distance education, or "Courses To Go."
-Students should be aware of the 25-hour limit on credit hours from BUS, EDUC, HPER, INFO, SLIS, MUS, SPEA, AERO, MIL, and SWK.
-Students may complete one of the following options:
+All 300-level BUS courses must be taken on the IU Bloomington campus with the exception of Z 302, which may be taken at IUPUI, and none of the BUS courses used for the business concentration may be taken in a self-paced, independent study format.
+Students may complete one of the following options, each of which will earn them a minor as well:

-1. Financial Literacy Minor (24 cr.)
+1. Financial Literacy (24 cr.)